robin-armstrong/structure-aware-id-analysis/README.md

 2. `<name>_data.jld2`, the data being plotted.
 3. `<name>_log.txt`, a file recording the parameter values used for this run of the experiment.

-If you want to quickly run a plot without regenerating all the data (e.g., to change the scaling on an axix), then find the `plot_only` variable near the top of `run.jl` and set it to `true`.
+If you want to quickly run a plot without regenerating all the data (e.g., to change the scaling on an axis), then find the `plot_only` variable near the top of `run.jl` and set it to `true`.
 This will cause `run.jl` to look for a `*_data.jld2` file at the location specified by `destination`, and it will simply plot the contents of this file.